Yarr/Yarr/docs/rootscripts.md

 ###Threshold/TDAC plots

 Plots a stacked histogram for all thresholds and their corresponding TDACs.
 Uses .json.after and ThresholdMap.dat files; this program currently uses the first of each file found.
+If less than 25% of the pixels have values of 0, circle those pixels.

 ```bash
 $ ./plotWithRoot_ThresholdTDAC path/to/directory file_ext